 Benefits Law Alert | 11.06.17

 Yale University, B.A., summa cum laude

-Tom has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Employee Benefits (ERISA) Law in Boston, MA.
-He has been listed in Best Lawyers since 2016.
+Tom was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Employee Benefits (ERISA) Law.
+Tom has been listed in Best Lawyers since 2016.

 Tom is a member of the Boston and Massachusetts bar associations.
 Tom has spoken on topics in his practice areas before the Boston and Massachusetts bar associations as well as at national seminars of the American Law Institute/American Bar Association.
 He is a member of the board and past officer of the Massachusetts Chapter of the National Institute of Pension Administrators.
 He also is the author of articles in Employee Benefits News and other publications.